rcqx/hospital_db/README.md

-# A hosital db from a ERD diagram 💾
+# A hospital db from a ERD diagram 💾

 > Creating hospital schema from existing Entity-Relationship Diagram